tjohnston-softdev/worklink-database/data-dict.md

 ## Qualification

 This table stores a hard-coded list of tertiary qualifications that a person might study in order to become a support worker.
-These qualifications can be added to a support worker's profile and searched for as criteria.
+These qualifications are included on a support worker's profile and searched for as criteria.

 *COLUMNS*